dgraph-io/dgraph-docs/content/query-language/multiple-query-blocks.md

 ## Multiple Var Blocks

-Multiple var blocks are also supported within a single query operation.
-Variables from one var block can be used in any of the following blocks but not within the same block.
+You can also use multiple var blocks within a single query operation.
+Variables from one var block can be used in any of the following blocks, but not within the same block.

-Query Example: Movies containing both Angelina Jolie and Morgan Freeman sorted by name.
+Query Example: _"Movies containing both Angelina Jolie and Morgan Freeman, sorted by name"_

 {{< runnable >}}
 {